LocalJoost/LocalJoost.github.io/_posts/2021-05-12-Upgrading-reading-and-positioning-QR-codes-with-HoloLens-2-to-Unity-2020-+-OpenXR-plugin.markdown

 ![](/assets/2021-05-12-Upgrading-reading-and-positioning-QR-codes-with-HoloLens-2-to-Unity-2020-+-OpenXR-plugin/shaderupgrade.png)

 I am too dumb to customize shaders, so I always hit "Yes".
-Next up is the MRKT configurator that wants to do some settings:
+Next up is the MRTK configurator that wants to do some settings:

 ![](/assets/2021-05-12-Upgrading-reading-and-positioning-QR-codes-with-HoloLens-2-to-Unity-2020-+-OpenXR-plugin/projectconfig.png)